ACastMtz/Udacity-projects/OperationalizingMLProject/README.md

 ![alt text](https://github.com/ACastMtz/Udacity-projects/blob/main/OperationalizingMLProject/Images/endpoints_int.png?raw=true)

+When deploying a model it is important to get an idea of an acceptable performance for the HTTP API to keep track of the model's functioning.
+This is also known as benchmarking and in this project a benchmark is created for the  azurecontainer hosting the deployed model.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: